micmejia/bible-dump/NKJV/Mark/Mark 14.md

 You have heard the blasphemy!
 What do you think?"
 And they all condemned Him to be deserving of death.

 ###### 65
 Then some began to spit on Him, and to blindfold Him, and to beat Him, and to say to Him, "Prophesy!"
-And the officers [^l]struck Him with the palms of their hands. ## Peter Denies Jesus, and Weeps
+And the officers struck Him with the palms of their hands. ## Peter Denies Jesus, and Weeps

 ###### 66
 Now as Peter was below in the courtyard, one of the servant girls of the high priest came.